-This problematic behavior is significantly abated by adopting the CR anterpolation strategy setting here the vertical threshold at 1.25H via experimenting.
+This problematic behavior is significantly abated by adopting the CR anterpolation strategy setting and by setting the vertical threshold at 1.25H via experimenting.
 This CR anterpolation allows the parent and child flow fields to become strongly coupled while minimizing global inconsistencies in the parent solution.
-While all the child domain solutions over-predict the pressure drag, the two-way CR solution yield C{Fp} [Child 2] values that are closest to the fine reference.
+While all the child domain solutions overpredict the pressure drag, the two-way CR solution yields C{F_p} [child 2] values that are closest to the fine reference.

-To further evaluate the nesting performance, we exploit root (normalized) mean square difference (RNMSD or RMSD) and fractional bias (FB) as comparison metrics (see, Britter and Hanna, 2003) evaluated over successive xy-planes to assess the effectiveness of the nesting approach in obstacle-resolving LES cases.
-RNMSD and RMSD provide a measure of mean difference that is composed of random scatter and systematic bias whereas the fractional bias (FB) yields a specific measure
+To further evaluate the nesting performance, we exploit root-(normalized)-mean-square difference (RNMSD or RMSD) and fractional bias (FB) as comparison metrics (see, Britter and Hanna, 2003) evaluated over successive x-y planes to assess the effectiveness of the nesting approach in obstacle-resolving LES cases.
+RNMSD and RMSD provide a measure of mean difference that is composed of random scatter and systematic bias, whereas the fractional bias (FB) yields a specific measure for the systematic bias between the two solutions.
+The RMSD metric is defined by Eq.
+(18), while RNMSD and FB are defined as follows:

 Figure 16.
-An overview of the cubical-obstacle case layout.
+An overview of the cubical obstacle case layout.
 The obstacles are cubes with 40 m sides.
-The figure displays two nested arrangements: version 1 (v1) featuring a root domain and a secondary nest domain whereas version 2 (v2) also includes a tertiary nest domain embedded within a larger secondary nest.
-The root and nested domains are indicated with (\star) , $(\star\star)$, and $(\star\star\star)$ respectively in the upper left-hand-corner of each domain.
-The first child domain is displayed with white background for better visualization.
+The figure displays two nested arrangements: version 1 (v1), featuring a root domain and a secondary nest domain, and version 2 (v2), which also includes a tertiary nest domain embedded within a larger secondary nest.
+The root and nested domains are indicated with (\star) , $(\star\star)$, and $(\star\star\star)$ in the upper left-hand corner of each domain, respectively.
+The first child domain is displayed with a white background for better visualization.